MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/html.md

 <!-- ====================================================================== -->
 ## Next steps

-*  Complete the next tutorial in this series, [Get Started with CSS](css.md), to learn how to style your page and experiment with style changes in Microsoft Edge DevTools.
+*  Complete the next tutorial in this series, [Get started with CSS](css.md), to learn how to style your page and experiment with style changes in Microsoft Edge DevTools.

 *  Read [Introduction to the DOM](https://developer.mozilla.org/docs/Web/API/Document_Object_Model/Introduction) to learn more about the DOM.